only-one-cannoli/crud_rest_api/README.md

 ## Summary

 This repo contains a basic create-read-update-delete (CRUD) API with standard endpoints (POST, GET, PATCH, and DELETE).
 The Python code leverages the Tornado web framework and interfaces with a SQLite database.
-It passes many tests with static-analysis tools (`black`, `isort`, `pylint`, `mypy`, `bandit`, and `pytest`).
+It passes many tests with static-analysis tools (`black`, `isort`, `pylint`, `mypy`, `bandit`, `pytest`, and `pipenv check`).
 Run the app with `pipenv run python -m src.main` from the top-level directory within the repo.
 You can then issue commands like `requests.post('http://localhost:888/api/widgets', params={'name': 'widget1', 'parts': '5'})` and get reasonable responses.

 ## Getting started